lainemarkus/lainemarkus/README.md

 Markus Laine
-- Student and Future Talent, Interested in User Friendly Tech, Design and Services
+- Bringing creativity, social savvy, and innovative problem-solving to the world of software products.
+Looking for new learning opportunities for next summer!

-- I'm a third year student at Aalto University, on my second year studying Information Networks and minoring in Computer Science
+- I'm a fourth year student at Aalto University, on my third year studying Information Networks.
+Currently starting my Master's Studies.

-- Currently I'm learning about Web Development and R&D.
+- Currently I'm learning more about Full-Stack Development.

-- Contact me: markus.laine(a)aalto.fi
+- Contact me: laine.markus@outlook.com

 <!---
 lainemarkus/lainemarkus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.